 The half marathon is a distance that combines and demands a high degree of speed and endurance.
 Because you’ll be running just above lactate threshold, longer (3-6K) tempo efforts at race pace are the best way to train the body to sustain an even pace without fatiguing.

 The workout: After warming up for a few kilometers, run three x 5K at goal half-marathon pace with a five-minute recovery jog in between.
 Be sure to cool-down afterward.

 Long runs are the staple of any marathon training program and while most should be done at a comfortable and conversational pace, it’s also important to occasionally add some marathon pace efforts to build confidence and practice running at race pace.

-During one of your last/pre-race long runs, do the first half at an easy pace then increase your speed and run the final 10-20K at your goal marathon pace.
+The workout: During one of your last/pre-race long runs, do the first half at an easy pace then increase your speed and run the final 10-15K at your goal marathon pace.
 You can also do this gradually, building to goal race pace over several kilometers then running at or even faster than race pace for the final few.
 The idea is to practice running at marathon pace on already tired legs.
 Be sure to refuel and hydrate as you would on race day and try to mimic the marathon course as closely as possible.